CosmoStat/shapepipe/docs/wiki/tutorial/pipeline_tutorial.md

 ### Find exposures

 Once the resulting tiles and weight images are downloaded, we need to get the exposure images that where co-added to produce the tiles.
 These can be found from the tile header, with the `--tile` option.
 We need all three single-exposure types, data, weights, and flags:
 ```bash
 ~/ShapePipe/scripts/python/cfis_field_select.py -i ~/CFIS --tile -v -t exposure
 ~/ShapePipe/scripts/python/cfis_field_select.py -i ~/CFIS --tile -v -t exposure_weight.fz
 ~/ShapePipe/scripts/python/cfis_field_select.py -i ~/CFIS --tile -v -t exposure_flag.fz
 ```

 The resulting files need to be downloaded.
+Next, file names need to be modified as described above.

+At the end of the preparation part, the following files or symbolic links need to exist:
+- in `input_tiles` all tile images and uncompressed tile weights (extension `.fits`) to be processed
+- in `input_exposures` all single-exposure images, weights, and flags that were used to create the tiles in `input_tiles`, as compressed FITS filts (extension `.fitsfz`)

 ## Process single exposure images